Agent documentation index: llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 New to Flare TEE?

 A TEE extension is an offchain program that runs inside a Trusted Execution Environment.
-It receives instructions from onchain transactions, processes them in a secure enclave, and writes results back onchain.
+It receives instructions from on-chain transactions, processes them in a secure enclave, and writes the results back on-chain.
 The TEE framework handles attestation, key management, and message routing — you only write the business logic.

 Overview